opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

     walForSqlite3=false
     ```

-    This change stops QGIS from creating the temporary files and prevents synchronization prompts from QFieldSync when there are not changes made.
+    This will prevent QGIS from creating the temporary files that lead to the synchronization prompts from QFieldSync although no changes were made.

 ## Field device